About the ENA

 What is the Eastside Neighborhood Association?

-We are a group of local citizens working to make the eastside of Olympia, Washington a better place to live.
-We advocate for the concerns of the eastside with local government and organize neighborhood events.
+We are a group of local citizens working to make the Eastside Neighborhood of Olympia, Washington a better place to live.
+We advocate for the concerns of the neighborhood with local government and organize neighborhood events.
+The ENA is managed by a volunteer Board of Directors.
+The ENA Bylaws detail how the association is run.

-- Encourage residents of the neighborhood to work together to improve, maintain, and protect a quality residential neighborhood
+- Encourage residents of the neighborhood to work together to improve, maintain, and protect a quality neighborhood

-- Preserve the neighborhood’s predominantly single family character
+- Preserve the neighborhood’s character

-- Preserve open space in the neighborhood with small parks and buffers
+- Preserve open space in the neighborhood

 - Provide safe pedestrian, bicycle and auto traffic for residents of the neighborhood